-The programmer can use EDIT/3000 or TDP/3000 to create a procedure file.
-Each command is entered on a separate line, with the exception of conditional statements (Section 7) which may be combined on the same line for multiple conditioning.
+A procedure file is created using EDIT/3000 or TDP/3000.
+Each command is entered on a separate line, with the exception of conditional statements (which may be combined on the same line for multiple conditioning).

 Lines are limited to 72 characters.
 If a line is greater than 72 characters, a "&" continuation character may be used.
 For example: